Environmental issues in New York City: Transportation

 New York is distinguished from other American cities by its extensive use of public transportation.
 While nearly 90% of Americans drive to their jobs, public transit is overwhelmingly dominant for New Yorkers.
-According to the 2000 U.S. Census, New York City is the only locality in the United States where more than half of all households do not own a car (the figure is even higher in Manhattan, over 75%; nationally, the rate is 8%).
+According to the 2000 U.S. census, New York City is the only locality in the United States where more than half of all households do not own a car (the figure is even higher in Manhattan, over 75%; nationally, the rate is 8%).
 About one-third of users of mass transit in the United States and two-thirds of the nation's rail riders live in New York and its suburbs, and New York City's public transit system accounts for nearly four times as many passenger miles as the Washington, D.C., and Los Angeles metro regions combined.
 Only 6% of shopping trips by New Yorkers involve the use of a car.
+Congestion pricing in New York City was approved in March 2024 and is expected to be implemented in June, pending the outcome of lawsuits.

 New York City's high rate of transit use saved 1.8 e9USgal of oil in 2006 and $4.6 billion in gasoline costs.
 New York saves half of all the oil saved by transit nationwide.
 The reduction in oil consumption meant 11.8 million metric tons of carbon dioxide pollution was kept out of the air.
 The city's extraordinary public transit use means that New Yorkers emit far fewer greenhouse gases on a per capita basis than the average American.
 New York City's greenhouse gas emissions are 7.1 metric tons per person compared with the national average of 24.5.
 New Yorkers are collectively responsible for one percent of the nation's total greenhouse gas emissions though comprising 2.7% of the nation's population.